-During Calendar Year (CY2016), a USAF Base (located in Alabama - 600 feet above sea level) contracted a company to demolish an existing building.
+During Calendar Year 2018, a USAF Base (located in Alabama - 600 feet above sea level) contracted a company to demolish an existing building.
 The building was described as 5,000 square feet and 18 feet tall on a one-acre lot.
 The demolition took 4 weeks to complete with a typical 8-hr, 5-day work week.
-The contractor stated that during demolition, two 120 horsepower (hp) tractors, one 250 hp rubber tired dozer, and one 50 hp concrete saw were used.
-The contractor's best estimate was that the tractors, dozer, and saw operated for 6, 1, and 8 hours per day on average.
+The contractor stated that during demolition, two 120 horsepower (hp) tractors, one 250 hp rubber tire dozer, and two 50 hp concrete saw were used.
+The contractor's best estimate was that the tractors, dozer, and saws operated for 6, 4, and 5 hours per day on average.
 Calculate the PM{10} emissions from the demolition of this building.